Subshifts with sparse traces: Corollaries

 \begin{proof} By the previous lemma, $X_{\mathcal{P}}$ is essentially minimal with $\{0^\Z\}$ the only minimal subsystem.
 By Lemma~\ref{lem:RowsparseContainsAlmostMinimal}, $X_{\mathcal{P}}$ contains an almost minimal subsystem, and the claim follows from Theorem~\ref{thm:OneDimensionalMainProof}. \end{proof}

-What is interesting about the proposition is mainly that we obtained it for essentially abstract reasons from only the Chinese remainder theorem and the infinitude of the primes, while proving that $X_{\mathcal{P}}$ contains a particular finite point or blob fractal is quite difficult from first principles.
-We do not know whether the prime subshift contains a blob fractal.
+What is interesting about the proposition is mainly that we obtained it for essentially abstract reasons from only the Chinese remainder theorem and the infinitude of the primes, while proving that $X_{\mathcal{P}}$ contains a particular finite point or \froctal{} is quite difficult from first principles.

+We do not know whether the prime subshift contains a \froctal{}.
 If it did, $X_{\mathcal{P}}$ would be uncountable.
 We note that at least the conclusion of Theorem~1.2 of \cite{Ma15} allows the prime subshift to be countable, as it is easy to show that the subshift

-where $|x|$ is the number of nonzero symbols in $x$, satisfies its conclusion (and it still does if one further restricts $X$ to contain only admissible patterns).
+where $|x|$ is the number of nonzero symbols in $x$, satisfies its conclusion, in the sense that if you pick for a large enough set of integers, then a randomly chosen $m$-tuple taken from those integres will with high probability be the support of a legal configuration of $X$.
+(The same is true even if one further restricts $X$ to contain only admissible patterns.)

-We remark that one \emph{can} show that $X_{\mathcal{P}}$ contains the sunny-side-up with a more sophisticated but standard number-theoretic tool, namely Dirichlet's theorem on arithmetic progressions.
+We remark that one \emph{can} show that $X_{\mathcal{P}}$ contains $X_{\leq 1}$ using a more sophisticated but standard number-theoretic tool, namely Dirichlet's theorem on arithmetic progressions.

 \begin{proposition} The prime subshift contains the sunny-side-up subshift. \end{proposition}